What is LIDAR?

 When was the Johnson County LIDAR flown?

-New LIDAR data was captured for all of Johnson County in December 2020.
+New LIDAR data was captured for Johnson County in December 2020.
 Previous flights occurred in 2012 and 2006.

 Johnson County LIDAR Specifications

-LIDAR data was captured at a nominal post spacing of 1.0 meter (3.2 feet) and tiled into 5,000 X 5,000 feet tiles.
+LIDAR data was captured at a nominal post spacing of 1.0 meter (3.2 feet).
+Tiles are 5,000 X 5,000 feet.
 First, Middle and Last returns were delivered in LAS files.

 Filtering to bare earth should meet the following standards:

 - 90% of artifacts removed.